Oregano (Niu Zhi)

 Botanical Name: Origanum vulgare, O. onites, O. vivens, O. v. hirtum

 Oregano is considered a staple herb in many cuisines, especially Italian and Greek foods.
-Oregano is also a powerful medicine with strong antibiotic, antiviral, antifungal, antioxidant, and anti-inflammatory properties, to name just a few of its attributes.
-Sometimes called wild marjoram, oregano (O. vulgare), is not to be confused with its close relative, sweet marjoram (O. majorana).
+It is also a powerful medicine with strong antibiotic, antiviral, antifungal, antioxidant, and anti-inflammatory properties, to name just a few of its attributes.
+Sometimes called wild marjoram, oregano (O. vulgare/onites) is not to be confused with its close relative, sweet marjoram (O. majorana).

-Below is an overview of Oregano (Niu Zhi), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Oregano (Niu Zhi).
+Below is an overview of oregano, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of oregano.

 Western Name: Oregano